cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 instance (*source*), through a valid *streaming replication* connection.
 The source instance can be either a primary or a standby PostgreSQL server.

-The primary use case for this method is represented by **migrations** to Cloud Native PostgreSQL, either from outside Kubernetes or within Kubernetes (e.g., from another operator).
+The primary use case for this method is represented by **migrations** to CloudNativePG, either from outside Kubernetes or within Kubernetes (e.g., from another operator).

 !!!
 Warning